If you love craft beer travel, the Northern Kentucky and Cincinnati region is a must-taste travel destination!

 If you love dark craft beer, you have to stop in at Darkness Brewing.
 They specialize in crafting the darker brews as well as experimenting with flavor.
 Darkness has a quirky neighborhood vibe, perfect for the quirky and charming city it’s located in – Bellevue, next door to Newport and just minutes away from Covington and downtown Cincy.
 In addition to their rotating tap selection, the kitchen at Darkness Brewing is open 5 days a week, with a beercentric brunch on Sundays.

-If you stop in at Darkness on the weekend, you can take advantage of the Bellevue Entertainment District (or BED).
+If you stop in at Darkness, you can take advantage of the Bellevue Entertainment District (or BED).
 As in New Orleans, the BED means if you get your drink in a special BED cup, you can take it outside and stroll the charming blocks of the city.
-The BED’s hours are Friday, Saturday and Sunday, from noon until 10 pm.
+The BED’s hours are 9 am to midnight, seven days a week.

 The Hofbrauhaus in Newport, Ky. is the first Hofbrauhaus built in the U.S. It adheres to strict standards for food and craft beer which are set by the original Hofbrauhaus in Munich, Germany.
 It’s another must-taste for travelers to our region whether they love craft beer, Bavarian heritage and food, biergartens, live German music, or dancing on the table.